-A five-element array of MARUs was deployed late on 12 April 2011 in the nearshore lead system in the vicinity of the ice-based observation perch using a 6-m skiff with mixed success.
-The air temperature was -23° C making boat handling dangerous and dense ice prevented placing buoys more than \approx 250 m north of the perch.
-An attempt was made to offset the recorders in a 'zigzag formation' along the lead edge.
-Two additional MARUs were deployed on 2 May 2011 by being dropped into the open lead from the nearshore ice edge.
+Late on 12 April 2011, a 6m skiff was used to deploy a five-element array of MARUs in a 'zigzag' formation along the edge of the nearshore lead system in the vicinity of the ice-based observation perch.
+Attempts to deploy buoys more than $\approx 250$ m north of the perch became impossible because of dangerous ice conditions and $-23^{\circ}$ C air temperatures.
+Two additional MARUs were deployed on 1-2 May 2011 by being dropped into the open lead from the nearshore ice edge.
 One of the five MARUs deployed initially was never retrieved.
-Because the audio data from differing number of MARUs were processed separately, we consider the four MARUs that were recovered from the set deployed on 12 April to comprise a four-channel array; these four plus the two that were deployed on 2 May comprise a six-channel array.
+Because the audio data from differing numbers of MARUs were processed separately, the four MARUs that were recovered from the set deployed on 12 April were considered to comprise a 4-channel array; these four plus the two that were deployed on 2 May comprise a 6-channel array.

-Relative positions and details of the individual MARU deployment sites are given in Figure 1 and Table 1.
-Depths at the deployment sites varied between 26 and 44 m.
+Relative positions and details of the individual MARU deployment sites are given in Fig. 1 and Table 1.
+Depths at the deployment sites varied between 26 and 44m.

-Since the two MARUs deployed on 2 May were dropped directly from the ice edge, the line connecting their deployment sites was used to define the nominal ice edge for calculating offshore distances of whale locations; the actual ice edge was not perfectly linear.
-We define a rectangular zone directly in front of the array as the aperture zone (Figure 1).
-The aperture zone is the area within which the distribution of offshore distances of acoustic locations is used by Givens et al. (2013, SC/65a/BRG01).
+Since the two MARUs deployed on 1-2 May were dropped directly from the ice edge, the line connecting their deployment sites was used to define the nominal ice edge for calculating offshore distances of whale locations; the actual ice edge was not perfectly linear.
+A rectangular zone directly in front of the array is defined as the aperture zone (Fig. 1).
+The aperture zone is the area within which the distribution of offshore distances of acoustic locations is used by Givens et al. (2016).
 One end of the aperture zone is defined by the nominal ice edge.
 The sides of the aperture zone are perpendicular to the ice edge.
-The northern side of the aperture zone side intersects the ice edge at the northernmost MARU position; the southern side intersects the ice edge at a point midway between the two southernmost MARU positions.
-This midpoint is used, rather than the position of the southernmost MARU, because whale sounds with their first arrival on the southernmost MARU were excluded from the analysis, since the vast majority of these sounds are from distant whales approaching the array from the south.
-Their positions would be in the 30° "endfire" zone where locations tend to be highly unreliable.
+The northern side intersects the ice edge at the northernmost MARU position; the southern side intersects the ice edge at a point midway between the two southernmost MARU positions.
+This midpoint is used, rather than the position of the southernmost MARU, because whale sounds with their first arrival on the southernmost MARU were excluded from the analysis.
+This is because the vast majority of these sounds are from distant whales approaching the array from the south, and their positions would be in the $30^{\circ}$ 'endfire' zone where locations tend to be highly unreliable.
 Since such locations are discarded later in the analysis process (see below), considerable time was saved in the initial data browsing by skipping such calls.
-However, if the aperture zone is defined as extending all the way to the southernmost MARU, the exclusion of calls with first arrivals on channel 1 would result in the omission of some locations between MARU 1 and 2.
+However, if the aperture zone is defined as extending all the way to the southernmost MARU, the exclusion of calls with first arrivals on the southernmost channel would result in the omission of some locations between the two southernmost MARU sites.
 Using the midpoint between the two southernmost MARUs to define the edge of the aperture zone prevents this omission.

 MARUs were retrieved on 27 and 29 July, after the sea ice had retreated from the deployment area.
-One of the seven units (site #5) deployed on 12 April failed to surface in response to the release command and was never recovered.
+One of the MARU units (Site-5) deployed on 12 April failed to surface in response to the release command and was never recovered.